aamaricci/EDIpack2.0/doc/edipack2.rst

 ###########################

-Some simple data structures contained in :f:mod:`ed_vars_global` have been discussed in :doc:`structure/general/ed_vars_global`, such as  :f:type:`gmatrix` type storing all weights and poles of the Green's functions or :f:type:`effective_bath` gathering the different bath components according to value of :f:var:`bath_type` and :f:var:`ed_mode`.
+Some simple data structures contained in :f:mod:`ed_vars_global` have been discussed in :doc:`structure/general/ed_vars_global`, such as  :f:type:`gfmatrix` type storing all weights and poles of the Green's functions or :f:type:`effective_bath` gathering the different bath components according to value of :f:var:`bath_type` and :f:var:`ed_mode`.
 However other tasks in the code requires more elaborated classes which